jesselong/velocity-maven-plugin/README.md

 The plugin defines the following parameters in the Velocity context (in addition to those defined in the properties element) -

-* bodyContent - content of input file
+* content - content of input file
-* currentFileName - Filename of output file relative to base output directory
+* inputFile - Name of input file, including path in FileSet directory
-* relativePath - Path from file output directory to base output directory
+* inputRoot - Path to FileSet directory
+* outputFile - Name of output file, including path in FileSet outputDirectory
+* outputRoot - Path to FileSet outputDirectory